VirtualTruckerRPC/Virtual-Trucker-Rich-Presence/README.md

 ![Rich presence example on Multiplayer](https://i.sgtbrds.tk/of86i.png)

 ## Changelog
+### Update 2.8.2
+ - Fixed multiplayer "undefined" error when game is loading
 ### Update 2.8.1
  - No longer shows generic truck icon when game is loading
  - Better game loading detection and status (code)